Saravanan9698/Zomato_Data_Insights/README.md

     *Customer Demographics:*
        Analyze user preferences and demographic trends in different cities.

-   🎯 Marketing and Promotions Optimization
+ - *Marketing and Promotions Optimization*

     *Campaign Effectiveness:*
         Measure the success of marketing campaigns by tracking engagement, conversions, and reviews.